 For you to be eligible for SSD, your disability must last for at least a year or be terminal.
 You must also be under age 65 to be eligible, as 65 is normally the age of Medicare eligibility.

 To be eligible for SSD, you must have accumulated a prescribed number of Social Security credits (normally accumulated through work experience and payment into Social Security) during the 10 years immediately preceding disability.
 Requirements vary according to age, and if you suffer disability before age 23 you may be able to draw on your parents’ Social Security credits without affecting your parents’ eligibility for SSD.

 Immune System Disorders and SSD

 An immune system disorder causing dysfunction in one or more components of your immune system may qualify you for Social Security Disability benefits.
-Such disorders can include HIV infection, arthritis, vasculitis, connective tissue disease, and Sjogren’s syndrome.
+Immune system disorders include connective tissue disease, vasculitis, inflammatory arthritis, Sjogren’s syndrome, and HIV infection.

-If you meet the general qualifications for SSD eligibility and have been diagnosed with an immune deficiency other than HIV that makes it impossible for you to engage in substantial gainful activity, you may qualify for SSD benefits based on your disability.
+If you meet the general qualifications for SSD eligibility and connective tissue disease makes it impossible for you to engage in substantial gainful activity, you may qualify for SSD benefits based on your disability.

 For more information about disability conditions relating to your immune system, click here.

 If you’re considering applying for Social Security Disability, click here for a free SSD evaluation.
 If you’d like more information about Social Security Disability, a bonded, licensed MedicareMall representative will be happy to answer your questions.
 We’ll also be glad to answer any questions you may have about Medicare or Medigap.